 1.7 The purpose of the planning system is to help achieve sustainable development as defined by the NPPF.
 This specifies that the presumption in favour of sustainable development should be the basis for every plan and every planning decision.
 In brief, 'sustainable development' is about growth which delivers economic, environmental and social progress for this and future generations.
-The basic conditions statement, that accompanies this submission plan, explains how the implementation of the plan is expected to contribute to sustainable development.
+The basic conditions statement, that accompanied the submission plan, explained how the implementation of the plan is expected to contribute to sustainable development.